Lost-Outpost/sovngarde/GAMEPLAY.md

 - <kbd>Middle Mouse Wheel</kbd> - Switches targets in [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614)

-### ENB hotkeys
+### ENB Hotkeys

-- <kbd>F4</kbd> - Toggles FPS visibility, provided you are using ENB
+- <kbd>F7</kbd> - Toggles FPS visibility, provided you are using ENB

 - <kbd>F11</kbd> - Toggles ENB configuration, provided you are using ENB

-### Immersive Equipment Displays hotkey
+### Immersive Equipment Displays Hotkey

 - <kbd>SHIFT</kbd> + <kbd>PAGE DOWN</kbd> - Opens [Immersive Equipment Displays](https://www.nexusmods.com/skyrimspecialedition/mods/62001?tab=description) configuration menu

-### Console hotkeys
+### Console Hotkeys

 - <kbd>~</kbd> - Toggles console visibility

-- <kbd>CTRL</kbd> + :arrow_left: - Copy to clipboard in console
+- <kbd>CTRL</kbd> + <kbd>Left Arrow</kbd> - Copy to clipboard in console

 - <kbd>END</kbd> - Paste from clipboard in console

-## Quick Start
+## Starting Your Journey

-Septimus includes [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953) which allows you to optionally start a new game at the cave end of Helgen Keep (skipping it), done in such a way that Helgen and the main quest proceeds as if the entirety of the game's introduction is played as intended.
+Septimus includes an [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953) which allows you to optionally start a new game at the cave end of Helgen Keep (skipping it), done in such a way that Helgen and the main quest proceeds as if the entirety of the game's introduction is played as intended.

-## Remastered Gameplay
+## Gameplay

-Septimus is built around [Simon Magus Overhauls (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files).
-SimonRim overhauls various systems in Skyrim in a cohesive way that stays true to the original while improving the balance and gameplay.
+Septimus is built around the [Simon Magus (SimonRim)](https://www.nexusmods.com/skyrimspecialedition/users/67410746?tab=user+files) gameplay overhaul.
+SimonRim remasters various systems in Skyrim in a cohesive way that stays true to the original while improving the balance and gameplay.
 The full SimonRim list:

 - [Adamant](https://www.nexusmods.com/skyrimspecialedition/mods/30191) - Overhauls and introduces new perks increasing build diversity